-Management of Shoal Point Energy continues to believe its assets in Western Newfoundland represent a tremendous potential economic opportunity for the shareholders of the Company.
-The Green Point Shale also represents an opportunity for the people of Western Newfoundland to develop a significant oil industry that will create jobs and generate revenues for the government from both royalties and taxes.
-The environmental and economic aspects of hydraulic fracturing have been extensively studied in many different jurisdictions.
-Two jurisdictions which recently decided to allow hydraulic fracturing after extensive studies are Great Britain and California.
+Management of Shoal Point Energy continues to believe EL 1070 in Western Newfoundland represents a tremendous economic opportunity for the shareholders of the Company.
+The Humber Arm Allochthon also represents an opportunity for the people of Western Newfoundland to develop a significant oil industry that will create jobs and generate revenues for the government from both royalties and taxes.